Kihumba/private-/Phase-C/Rails-Learning-Outcomes/Curriculum/3 - Rails Environment and Environment Variables/README.md

 Skill Description
 ----------
-The fellow understands the need to have multiple environments eg development, production and test in an application and how rails makes it possible to work with multiple environment.
+The Fellow understands the need to have multiple environments(eg development, production and test) in an application and how rails makes it possible to work with multiple environment.
 Has a complete understanding of environment variables and why they should always be used.

 Outputs
 ----------